 - Create an investment summary

-- Announce new deal to investor list
+- Announce new deal to real estate investor list

 - Perform new investment offering conference call or webinar